 Postmortem + Planning - One month after the last report of prior year

-How March Went
+How March Actually Went

 From a production perspective, I think the month went okay.
 My communication directives, being people-based, attracted far more attention from me than the boring e-commerce stuff.